 The whole process can be split into two stages.
 First, you need to configure connection to a VPN server via L2TP/IPSec protocol.
 Then, enable Internet Sharing itself.

-Before you set up VPN connection and share WiFi on your Mac, you need to get the necessary configuration files.
+Before you set up VPN on Mac and share WiFi, you need to get the necessary configuration files.
 To do that, sign in to the User Office using your KeepSolid ID and follow a few simple steps described in our comprehensive guide on how to manually create VPN configurations.
 Note, that you need to select the L2TP/IPSec option in the Protocols section.

 Wondering what is KeepSolid ID and how can you find it?
 Check out this page to learn more.